TanyaGupta1901/kennect/Readme.md

 -A user can search for anything the post, or the comment in which the content is present that post is rendered.

-To run the docker image cd into the folder and run docker-compose up